balvardi/jbackup/README.md

 ## Installation

-1. Download the latest release from the [releases page](https://github.com/yourusername/jbackup/releases)
+1. Download the latest release from the [releases page](https://github.com/balvardi/jbackup/releases) or use the ZIP file in this repository
 2. Go to Joomla administrator → Extensions → Install
 3. Upload and install the ZIP file
 4. Access the component from the Components menu → JBackup